Not sure what is the best age to photograph your baby during the first year?

 At 6 months old, your little one is probably sitting unassisted for a few seconds.
 This adds some wonderful variety to your session.
 They are usually very free with their smiles but can sit still long enough to get those beautiful photos.

 At 9 months, while many babies are just starting to show hints of stranger anxiety, once warmed up, they are so full of belly laughs and big smiles.
 Teeth have definitely started to arrive and we will see lots of them with those big gummy smiles.
-And drool, their is so much drool!
+And drool, there is so much drool!
 They are just learning to stand up and hold on to things.
 This adds more variety to their sessions.

 At 12 months, it’s time to celebrate!
 What a milestone!
-And how much growing have these sweet babies undergone in the last year?
+And how much growth have these sweet babies undergone in the last year?
 They never grow as much as they do that first year, aren’t you glad you caught it all on camera?
 Most of our littles are showing signs of walking (or attempting).
 They have some words and can clap and smile and are such a joy to capture.